schedutron/flask-common/README.md

 Other nice things:

 - `@common.cache.cached(timeout=50)` decorator for caching views in memory.
 - Favicon support (`/favicon.ico` redirects to `/static/favicon.ico`).

-## Web Server: Gunicorn
+## Web Server: Gunicorn + Meinheld

-Automatically uses Gunicorn for production (when `Flask.debug = False`), Flask's dev server for development.
+Automatically uses Gunicorn + Meinheld for production (when `Flask.debug = False`), Flask's dev server for development.

 Configuration environment variables:

 - `WEB_CONCURRENCY` for specifying the number of synchronous gunicorn workers.
 -  `PORT` for binding to a specific port.

 ## File Server: WhiteNoise